mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 1. In the first box, enter the total number of user licenses you’ll need for the upcoming year.
 Be sure this number is at least **equal to, or greater than** the number of billable users in the system at the time of performing the renewal.
 1. Enter the number of [users over license](#users-over-license) in the second box for the user overage incurred in your previous subscription term.

-   NOTE:
-   You can find the _users over license_ in your instance's **Admin** dashboard by clicking on the **Admin Area** in the top bar, or navigating to `/admin`.

-   The following table describes details of your admin dashboard and renewal terms:

 1. Review your renewal details and complete the payment process.
 1. A license for the renewal term is available for download on the [Manage Purchases](https://customers.gitlab.com/subscriptions) page on the relevant subscription card.
 Select **Copy license to clipboard** or **Download license** to get a copy.
 1. [Upload](../../user/admin_area/license.md#uploading-your-license) your new license to your instance.